mathigon/textbooks/content/exponentials/content.md

 > id: carbon-2

 The proportion at which these isotopes occur is almost exactly the same, everywhere on Earth – and this will be very important later.
-In this example, we are particularly interested in Carbon-14, which is abbreviated as
+In our example, we are particularly interested in Carbon-14, which is abbreviated as <sup>14</sup>C.
-<sup>14</sup>C. It contains 6 protons and 8 neutrons, and it is created when
-cosmic rays coming from space hit particles high in our atmosphere.
+It contains 6 protons and 8 neutrons, and it is created when cosmic rays coming from outer space hit particles high in our atmosphere.

 Any sample of Carbon atoms contains [[0.1]]% of these special <sup>14</sup>C atoms.
 You might think that this is an insignificant amount, but your body